 This topic describes how APS plans safety stock replenishment.
-See "MRP Overview" on page 247 for a description of how MRP plans safety stock.
+See the MRP Overview topic for a description of how MRP plans safety stock.

 APS will plan to keep inventory at or above safety stock.
 When safety stock is set up correctly, the system will generate one safety stock replenishment order for any item that drops below safety stock with the following attributes: